 - 1. Up to 12 semester credits - 2.
 The doctoral level courses taken at ATS member schools, either candidate or full members, or the schools with equivalent accreditations are transferable at the proportion of 1:1, while the courses taken at the schools with accreditation inferior to ATS member schools, either candidate or full members, are transferable at the proportion of 3:1

-- 1. The doctoral level courses taken outside.
-WMU DWS program are to be considered transferable only when the content of the course is the same as or similar to - 2.
-Graduated from 'Praise and Worship' Master's Program (MAWS) When a student is admitted, 4 credits are transferred.
+The doctoral level courses taken outside.
+WMU DWS program are to be considered transferable only when the content of the course is the same as or similar.